FelixNica/driving-object-detector/README.md

                                        batch_size,
                                        restart_after=None)
 ```
-The detector model needs to be compiled with the optimiser and the custom loss function:
+The detector model needs to be compiled with the optimizer and the custom loss function:
 ```py
 from keras.optimizers import SGD, Adam import loss